Issues Common Among Men Who Experience Same-Sex Attraction

 Many men who experience same-sex attraction describe distorted perspectives or beliefs about women.
 They may develop beliefs about women that are not accurate for women as a whole, even if they may be true about the women within their own families.
 For example, they may view all women as dangerous or downright evil—as cruel, vindictive abusers.
 They may see them as needy and engulfing, manipulative and cajoling.
 Or they may see women generally as being stupid and weak or as just more trouble than they’re worth—moody, complaining, and whining.
 On the other hand, they may idealize women, viewing them as good, pure, or even sacred.
 Or they may look to them as protectors or providers.

 Men who experience same-sex attraction may also develop incorrect or immature perceptions of themselves in relation to women.
 They may see themselves as needy and weak in their relationships with women or as undesirable, vulnerable, and inferior to women.
 They may feel small and incapable of handling the demands of an intimate opposite–sex relationship.
-On the other extreme, they may see themselves as being superior to females—as far better or somehow right.
+On the other extreme, they may see themselves as being superior to females.

 A healthy male sexuality seems to depend on a good sense of gender and complementarity.
 Men must see women as distinct from them—excitingly different, exotic, and mysterious—and as providing the opportunity for a mutually fulfilling and beneficial relationship.
 Most men who experience same-sex attraction are not sexually attracted to women, perhaps in part because they have experienced at least some of the issues described above.
 In contrast, men who experience same-sex attraction, but have not experienced the issues described above, often report at least some attractions to females in their past or present life.